kakwa/genautoo/README.md

     ./genautoo.sh -h

-Without optionnal arguments, it takes the installer, the config file, it downloads the lattest debian (hehehe) businesscard iso of the specified arch, and it build a custom iso
+Without optionnal arguments, it takes the installer, the config file, it downloads the lattest debian (hehehe) businesscard iso of the specified arch, and it builds a custom iso

 More explainations coming soon...